Rugby: Tiebreaker for Hansen and Gatland

 Despite statements to the contrary this week in Cardiff, there is no love lost between All Blacks coach Steve Hansen and Gatland.

-A different set of circumstances and group of players awaits a full-house at Principality Stadium, which delivers an atmosphere unlike any other.
+A different set of circumstances and group of players awaits a full-house at Principality Stadium, one of rugby's great venues which delivers a magic atmosphere.
 The Land Of My Fathers anthem alone sends shivers down the spine.

 But after the drawn, deflating Lions series, these staunch Kiwi coaches are locked 1-1-1 in 2017.
 A tiebreaker this is not, but it must mean something for two men who hate giving an inch.